Visualization enhances Problem Solving in multi-Qubit Systems: Methods

 During the main phase of the study, participants were asked questions on the outcome of a Hadamard operation on quantum states of two- or three-qubit systems, with and without visualization.
 As in the second type of \ac{rc} questions, in each part, participants were asked questions about the creation of superpositions, the destruction of superpositions, and a mixture of both, making it a total of six questions for each part.
 The creation of questions followed the same principles as the procedural understanding questions.
-After each question, answer security was asked, from 0 - random guess, to 5 - very sure.
+After each question, students were asked about their level of confidence in their answer, from 0 - random guess, to 5 - very sure.
 During these questions, the eye movements of the participants were tracked.
 An example question is shown in Figure \ref{fig:main_example}.
 Performance was measured as the average correctness.
-In all cases, the answers the participants self-reported as guesses were treated as wrong answers.
-All items of the representational competence test can be found in the supplementary material.
+In all cases, the answers that the participants self-reported as guesses were treated as wrong answers.
+All items of the \ac{rc} test can be found in the supplementary material.